helseprofil/orgdata/README.md

 # All files under BEFOLKNING group
 read_org("BEFOLKNING")

-# For selected files only where id is FILID
+# For selected files only where id is KOBLID
 read_org("BEFOLKNING", id = 48)
 read_org("BEFOLKNING", id = c(48, 72))
 ```